belong112/midterm_tictactoe/README.md

 * I reference css by this page : (https://codepen.io/borntofrappe/pen/rQGyxm) and use the components and containers model.
 But I rewrite some function to apply to my own project.
 * Added backend code, use socket.io to make it into a mutiplayer online game.
-* Added a lot of condition, so that it can know who is the player who is spectator.
+* Added a lot of conditional statements, so that it can know who is the player who is spectator.
 Thus, only player can click the board.

 ### Reflection